LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 >> - The revelation of Ellene Verelli as his descendant ignites a new sense of purpose.
 >> - Though fiercely independent, Ellene's safety becomes paramount to "Lire".
 >> - Ensuring her survival—and her ability to choose her path—is an indirect way of redeeming his failure to protect his family.
->> - 4: Becoming a True Emissary of Naderi Serving as Naderi's champion and spreading her message of healing and acceptance to those broken by loss has become a cornerstone of Lire's journey.
-He wants his second chance at existence to embody the goddess's ideals, transforming him into a beacon of hope amidst the tragedies of Golarion.
+>> - 4: Becoming a Divine Servant of Naderi Serving as Naderi's champion and spreading her message of healing and acceptance to those broken by loss has become a cornerstone of Lire's journey.
+>> - He wants his second chance at existence to embody the goddess's ideals, transforming him into a beacon of hope amidst the tragedies of Golarion.
 >> - 5: Confronting the Whispering Way and Breaking Their Hold.
 >> - "Lire" feels a profound responsibility to free himself—and others like him—from the Whispering Way's grip.
 >> - Though his actions are often personal and focused on love, he recognises that standing against this cabal of necromancers is a broader necessity for peace and justice.

-> Three Secrets Lire is Hiding.
->> - 1: The Role of Zander in His Fall
->> - Zander's whispers helped orchestrate the tragedy that ended Lire's first life, but Lire has yet to piece this together fully.
->> - However, a part of him suspects that his devil patron is withholding damning truths.
->> - Rather than admit this to others, Lire keeps these suspicions buried, wary of losing what guidance Zander still provides.
->> - 2: His Tenuous Control Over His Undeath.
->> - Though he has regained much of his humanity, "Lire" knows the fracture in his soul leaves him vulnerable.
->> - His bond to undeath and the divine energies that restored his will are unstable.
->> - He fears revealing this weakness to allies who might see him as a liability—or worse, a threat.
->> - 3: The Rituals of Blood and Their True Purpose
->> - Zander's insistence on collecting blood remains shrouded in mystery, even to Lire.
->> - While "Lire" believes that it ties into Naderi's message and Zander's promise of unlocking his memories, he senses a darker and more infernal agenda beneath it all.
->> - Rather than risk alienating his allies, he conceals the full extent of his actions.
+>> - 6: Was given a wanted poster...

 > Tying Lire to the Party.
 >> - 1: Blood Bond: Ellene's presence at the party creates immediate tension and depth.
 Her fierce independence clashes with Lire's protective instincts.